NewsUplifting Arizona

 For those serving time to get a family dinner, they must earn "blue polo status" through good behavior, and detention center officials say it often takes multiple months to reach the milestone.

-But for those who earn it, they have the opportunity to see and bond with their parents, siblings, and other family members when they may not see them again for several years.
+However, for those who earn it, they have the opportunity to see and bond with their parents, siblings, and other family members, who may not be seen again for several years.